Glovers Walk

 The Glovers Walk site situated at the eastern end of Yeovil town centre was acquired by Somerset Council in September 2024, thanks to central government grant funding via the Future High Streets Fund (FHSF).

-The Council is working in partnership with the local community and groups, including Love Yeovil and Yeovil Art Space, to establish interim or ‘meantime’ uses for the site.
-Recent consultation and engagement activity with businesses, residents and the wider public is informing this vital piece of work.
+The Council is working in partnership with local community and groups to deliver “meantime “ uses for the site while we work on a longer-term development plan for the site.
+This short-term approach will build on consultation and engagement activity with businesses, residents and the wider public.

 ‘Meantime’ use refers to a timeframe of 1 to 3 years and is expected to offer a range of activities, amenities and green space which will make positive use of the site, while contributing to and supporting the evolution of the town centre.

-In parallel, longer-term planning is also in progress.
+The longer-term planning is also in progress.
 This would cover a timeframe of 3 to 5 years for development of the site and its surrounding area.
-It is anticipated that the longer-term uses will build on the short-term offering, creating a sustainable, flexible mixed-use development which provides a foundation for the economic regeneration of the area.
+It is expected that short-term plans will lead to long-term benefits, creating a sustainable and flexible mixed-use development.
+This will help make the area stronger and support its economic growth.
 A new transport interchange forms part of these plans, creating a positive and attractive gateway to Yeovil.

 Your questions about Glovers Walk